flaack/laravel-make-module/README.md

 ## Usage
 * `php artisan make:module Foo`

-The resulting `Foo`-related classes Would be scaffolded like this:
+The resulting `Foo`-related classes will be scaffolded like this:
 ```
 app
 └── Modules